Why Car Insurance Companies Ask About Your Education Level

 Bachelor's Degree Meaningfully lower premiums

-Notably, not all insurers use education as a rating factor.
-Research shows that only about 60% of carriers adjust rates based on education.
-Companies like Allstate and State Farm have been reported to not vary rates based on education level, while carriers such as Geico, Progressive, and Liberty Mutual have historically incorporated it into their pricing models in permitted states.
+Not all insurers use education as a rating factor.
+Research shows only about 60% of carriers adjust rates based on education.
+Companies like Allstate, NJM Insurance, Plymouth Rock, State Farm, and Travelers do not collect education data from applicants, while carriers such as Geico, Progressive, and Liberty Mutual have historically incorporated it into their pricing models in permitted states.

 Insurers Using Education